Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ![Protocol](Pictures/Protocol.png)

-Due to some timing inconsistencies, I loose randomly the synchronization if I send the packets 9 by 9 (maximum possible), so I have to restart protocol from scratch (INIT command) at each data packet.
+Due to some timing inconsistencies, I sometimes loose randomly the synchronization if I send the packets 9 by 9 (maximum possible), so I have to restart protocol from scratch (INIT command) at each data packet.
 It has hopefully no adverse effect on printing quality and very minor effect on printing velocity.

 ## Example of fancy use: printing emulator screenshots